Preventive measures

 Outdoor grazing

-In 2022, our outdoor grazing rate was 89.6%.
-This is a slight drop compared to 2021 (91.1%), putting our dairy farmers well beyond the Dutch national target of 81.2%.
-For us, too, the outdoor grazing rate is well above the Dutch average of 83.9%.
-The bonus for outdoor grazing has been high for several years now, making it attractive for farmers to switch to outdoor grazing.
+In 2023, our outdoor grazing rate was 86.9%.
+This is a slight drop compared to 2022 (89,6%).
+The reason for this decrease is that we hired dairy farmers who do not practice some form of grazing.
+With the percentage, our dairy farmers more than meet the national target of 81.2%.
+Our outdoor grazing percentage is also well above the Dutch average of 82.8%.
+The reward for outdoor grazing has been high for a number of years.
+This makes it financially attractive to switch to outdoor grazing.